in

 It has a tank that stores the hot water.
 This implies that the tank’s capacity influences how much heated water is provided at any given time.

-This is the most prevalent hot water tank for residential homes, although it has a restricted capacity for hot water.
+This is the most prevalent boiler for residential homes, although it has a restricted capacity for hot water.

 If your tank is too inadequate or you need an ample quantity of hot water on a single day, you might run out and be forced to wait for another tank to get heated.

-In addition, the tank continuously stores water, hence you will have to clean it out routinely to extend the longevity of your hot water boiler.
+In addition, the tank continuously stores water, hence you will have to clean it out routinely to extend the longevity of your heat on demand unit.
 You must clean it at least twice a year to eliminate debris and mineral buildup and to assist in corrosion prevention.

 Tankless Heater